pratiktri/server_init_harden/README.md

 ### 11. Display Summary
 All the generated username, passwords, SSH Key location & SSH Keys themselves are displayed on the screen.

-This might not be desired (nosy neighbours), on future versions you might find option to NOT show the details on screen and find them from the log file.
+This might not be desired (nosy neighbours) however.
+To NOT show the details on screen and find them from the log file use *-hide* option.

-NOTE - while we login through SSH Keys, you will still be asked for your password (after logging in) while installing softwares and other operations.
+NOTE - while we login through SSH Keys, you will still be asked for your password (after logging in) while installing softwares and for other administrative operations.
 So, you NEED ALL of the information displayed on the screen.

 The logfile is located in /tmp/ directory - thus will be removed when server reboots.
 All the details shown on the screen and a lot more can be found in the log.
 Exact logfile location will be shown on the screen as well.

 ## FAQ
 Q - Is the script idempotent?

-Ans - NO.
+Ans - No.
 > __Idempotency__
 >
 >    An operation is _idempotent_ if the result of performing it once is exactly the same as the result of performing it repeatedly without any intervening actions.

 Q - Why is it not idempotent?

-Ans - We take backup of the file which stays on your server after operations.
+Ans - We take backup of configuration files, which stay on your server after operations.
 After taking back up of the file - __script sometimes comments out older configuration__.
 This is specifically true for [Step 4](https://github.com/pratiktri/init-li-harden#4-optionally-reset-the-url--for-apt-repo-from-vps-provided-cdn-to-os-provided-ones "Goto details of the step") where we comment out older configurations and append new ones to the end of the file.
 Also, for the SSH configuration file (/etc/ssh/sshd_conf) where we comment out the line of configuration and add the new configuration below the commented out line.
-So, if we re-run the script multiple times, those changes would compound as listed below.
+So, if we re-run the script multiple times, those changes would compound.
+Details of all such operatons are listed below:-

  1. Multiple backup files of _sources.list_ in _/etc/apt/_ directory. eg - _sources.list.13_02_2019-01_21_07_bak_ for each execution.
  2. Many commented out lines on _/etc/apt/sources.list_ file.
- 3. Multiple backup files of ALL (.list) files under _/etc/apt/sources.d/_ directory.
+ 3. Multiple backup files of (.list) files under _/etc/apt/sources.d/_ directory.
  4. Many commented out lines on ALL (.list) files under _/etc/apt/sources.d/_ directory.
- 5. If softwares would be installed or updated _sudo_, _curl_, _screen_, _ufw_, _fail2ban_.
+ 5. Some softwares would be installed or updated _sudo_, _curl_, _screen_, _ufw_, _fail2ban_.
  6. *One* backup of _/etc/fail2ban/jail.conf_ file.
  7. Multiple backups of _/etc/fail2ban/jail.local_ file
  8. Multiple backups of _/etc/fail2ban/jail.d/defaults-debian.conf_ file
  9. Multiple backups of _sshd_config_ file in _/etc/sshd/_ directory

 Q - What would happen if I rerun the script multiple times?

 Ans -
  * A new user would be created per execution
- * __All__ changes you have made to _/etc/apt/* /*.list_ files will be __overwritten__.
+ * All changes you have made to **_/etc/apt/\*/\*.list_** files will be __overwritten__.
- * __All__ changes to _/etc/fail2ban/jail.conf_ file would be skipped (file __would NOT be read__ by fail2ban anymore).
+ * Changes to **_/etc/fail2ban/jail.conf_** file would not be read by fail2ban.
- * Following configuration changes to _/etc/fail2ban/jail.local_ will be __overwitten__:-
+ * Following configuration changes to **_/etc/fail2ban/jail.local_** file (under [DEFAULT] section) will be __overwitten__:-
-    1. [DEFAULT] bantime
+    1. bantime
-    2. [DEFAULT] backend
+    2. backend
-    3. [DEFAULT] ignoreip
+    3. ignoreip
- * __All__ changes to _/etc/fail2ban/jail.d/defaults-debian.conf_ will be __overwritten__.
+ * All changes to **_/etc/fail2ban/jail.d/defaults-debian.conf_** will be __overwritten__.
- * Following changes to _/etc/sshd/sshd_config_ file would be overwritten
+ * Following changes to **_/etc/sshd/sshd_config_** file would be overwritten
     1. PermitRootLogin
     2. PasswordAuthentication
     3. AuthorizedKeysFile